paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-074-department-of-defense-military-retirement-fund.md

 Subsec. (b)(1)(B)(ii).
 Pub.
 L. 116–283, § 8224(2)(A)(iii), struck out “(other than the Coast Guard)” after “armed forces”.

 Subsec. (b)(2).
 Pub.
-L. 117–81 struck out the second “the” after “the Coast Guard Retired Pay account and the”.
+L. 117–81 substituted “account and the Department” for “account and the the Department”.

 Pub.
 L. 116–283, § 8224(2)(B), inserted “the Coast Guard Retired Pay account and the” after “appropriated to”.